-- 1. First year research project.
+- 1. VCHP brownbag.
+All students will enroll in the VCHP Brownbag lunch seminar (PSYC 598 VCH) each semester that they are in attendance at the University of Illinois.
+The seminar provides a forum for the divisional faculty and students to present their in-progress and completed research projects.
+Students can sign up for either 0 or 2 credit hours for the seminar, with 2-credits reserved for those who present their work in brownbag that semester. - 2.
+First year research project.
 Each student will complete a research project during the first year.
-In September or October of the second year, the student will present this research project in the VCHP Brownbag lunch seminar (Psychology 598).
+In September or October of the second year, the student will present this research project in the VCHP Brownbag lunch seminar (PSYC 598).
 The student is responsible for scheduling this presentation with the seminar coordinator.
 The student will also provide a written report of the research to his/her faculty committee.
-The written report is due no later than 1 p.m. on the last Wednesday in October of the student's second year.
-The faculty committee will be composed of at least three faculty members and appointed in consultation with the Division Coordinator.
-This faculty committee will decide, on the basis of the written report and the oral presentation, whether the student has successfully completed the first year project.
-Except in unusual circumstances, continuation in the division requires satisfactory completion (at the prescribed time) of the first year requirement. - 2.
+The written report is due no later than 1 p.m. on October 31st of the student's second year.
+The report will be evaluated by all the faculty members in the division.
+The faculty will decide, on the basis of the written report and the oral presentation, whether the student has successfully completed the first year project.
+Continuation in the division requires satisfactory completion (at the prescribed time) of the first year requirement. - 3.
 Master's-level research.
 Each student is expected to complete a master's level research project within the first two years of graduate training.
 In many cases, this research will be a continuation of the first-year project.
-Successful completion of the master's requirement includes the preparation of an acceptable written document as well as an oral presentation of this project in the VCHP Brownbag lunch seminar (Psychology 598).
-The written document and oral presentation must be judged acceptable by at least two divisional faculty members, one of which is the student's research advisor.
-To remain in good standing in the program, students must officially deposit their Master's thesis project by December 31st of their third year in the program. - 3.
+Successful completion of the master's requirement includes the preparation of an acceptable written document as well as an oral presentation of this project in the VCHP Brownbag lunch seminar (PSYC 598).
+The written document and oral presentation must be judged acceptable by at least two divisional faculty members, one of whom is the student's research advisor.
+To remain in good standing in the program, students must officially deposit their written Master's thesis project by December 31st of their third year in the program.
+The oral presentation can occur in the fall or spring of the third year. - 4.
 Other research.
-Students are expected to have published several papers by the completion of their graduate training, either as independent authors or collaboratively.
-Students will be encouraged to conduct their research either in collaboration with or under the direction of several different members of the division.
+Students are expected to have published multiple papers by the completion of their graduate training, either as independent authors or collaboratively.
+Students are encouraged to conduct research both with their advisor and with other members of the division or department. - 5.
+Qualifying Examination.
+Ordinarily, the questions will come from a variety of areas agreed upon by the student and their faculty committee.
+To ensure breadth, the committee must include at least four faculty (at least two of whom are from the division).
+The student and advisor will work together to identify appropriate faculty members for the committee.
+Together with the committee, the student will develop three distinct reading lists, with each including approximately 15-20 journal articles on a single topic.
+The examination consists of two parts.
+First, the committee will provide 3 questions, one for each reading list, and the student will have 6 hours to write a brief essay response (maximum of 750 words for each essay) to each question.
+This exam is closed-book; students will not be informed of the questions in advance and may not consult any materials to answer these questions.
+The committee will then grade these responses within one week, with at least two committee members grading each response.